Bombardment of Casablanca

-The Bombardment of Casablanca (قصف الدار البيضاء; Le bombardement de Casablanca) was a French naval attack taking place from August 5 to 7 in 1907 that destroyed the Moroccan city of Casablanca.
-France used mainly artillery fire from battleships to bomb the city and targets in the surrounding area, which caused an estimated 1,500 to 7,000 Moroccan deaths.
+The Bombardment of Casablanca (قصف الدار البيضاء; Le bombardement de Casablanca) was a French naval attack that took place from 5 to 7 August 1907, destroying the Moroccan city of Casablanca.
+France used mainly artillery fire from armored cruisers to bomb the city and targets in the surrounding area, which caused an estimated 1,500 to 7,000 Moroccan deaths.
 The bombardment of Casablanca opened a western front to the French conquest of Morocco after Hubert Lyautey's occupation of Oujda in the east earlier that year.

-The bombardment came after an attack of tribesmen of the Shawiya opposed to the terms of the Treaty of Algeciras of 1906 to the French presence in the customs house and to the construction of a railroad over a sanctuary, specifically on European employees of the Compagnie Marocaine operating a Decauville train from a quarry in Roches Noires to the Port of Casablanca on July 30, 1907.
-When the French cruiser Galilée disembarked a landing party of 75 soldiers on August 5, an insurrection broke out in the city.
+The bombardment came after an attack of tribesmen of the Shawiya opposed to the terms of the Treaty of Algeciras of 1906 to the French presence in the customs house and to the construction of a railroad over a sanctuary, specifically on European employees of the Compagnie Marocaine operating a Decauville train from a quarry in Roches Noires to the Port of Casablanca on 30 July 1907.
+When the French cruiser Galilée disembarked a landing party of 75 soldiers on 5 August, an insurrection broke out in the city.

 The Galilée and the Du Chayla bombarded the city with mélinite, an explosive substance containing picric acid that struck residential neighborhouods, particularly the Tnaker.

 Background

 After capturing Oujda, French forces turned their sights to Casablanca, the domain of the tribes of the Chaouia that were known for producing soldiers.

 Five years before the French protectorate, Casablanca had been occupied, but the battles continued.
 Dozens of battles took place within the city, in the periphery and finally deeper into the Chaouia.

 In 1907, the issue of French agents controlling customs duties and the start of intense, alienating and clearly-colonial construction came to a head.

-On July 29, a delegation of Chaouia tribes presented itself to Moulay Lamine, the governor of the province and uncle of Morocco's young sultan, Abdelaziz El-Alawi, with the desire to demolish the works under way.
+On 29 July a delegation of Chaouia tribes presented itself to Moulay Lamine, the governor of the province and uncle of Morocco's young sultan, Abdelaziz El-Alawi, with the desire to demolish the works under way.
 Another delegation met with the city's pasha, Si Boubker Ben Bouzid Slaoui to protest and demand an end to the construction on the port, the destruction of the railroad and the removal of the French supervisors at the customs house.
-On July 30, the turmoil in the city increased.
+On 30 July the turmoil in the city increased.
 In the morning, a public crier sent by the Oulad Hriz tribe called the population to end all relations with the French.

 Hajj Hammou, the qa'id of the Oulad Hriz tribe, called for jihad and prepared for battle with the French and the Spanish and their associates.
-People of the Chaouia took to the streets and violence broke out that afternoon, which led leading to the death of nine European labourers working for the Compagnie Marocaine, the French company that was chosen to build the port.
+People of the Chaouia took to the streets and violence broke out that afternoon, which led to the death of nine European labourers working for the Compagnie Marocaine, the French company that was chosen to build the port.
 The protesters stopped the train, the tracks of which ran over the Sidi Belyout necropolis on the way to a quarry up the shore with a pile of rocks on the track, and attacked the European workers aboard: four French, three Italian and two Spanish.